reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 	- E.g. Can the state be selective in who it coerces (e.g. a certain racial group)?
 		- Individuals can, but not a state.
 		- Why?
 States must be fair?
-	- E.g. state permissions without individual permissions
-		- Can neighbors steal from your account to fund a charity?
-		- No, Why?
-We must have a monopoly on force?
-			- But this proves too much.
-If I'm in a blizzard, can I break into your house?
-				- The difference between the blizzard and the charity is the blizzard is an unexpected rare event.
-This is relevant because if we allow private coercion in rare cases (e.g. a blizzard) this will not undermine general safety.
-But if we allow it generally (e.g. people can steal from others to donate to charity), this puts us back into the state of nature.
-- Does laws against slander/libel count as minor constraints to alleviate major constraints?
-What about subsidizing laws against petty theft?
-Is it because the effects of not having a law against these actions would result in major constraints?
-- Maximal equal liberty might be appropriate for property, but not for self-ownership or natural assets.
-Imagine a government decides to kill members of a minority group to save the lives of 5 members of a majority group (e.g. kidney donation).
-It may also have democratic appeal (since the beneficaries are in the majority).
-This does not seem just.
-People really do come into the world owning certain things.
-Some ways to account for this intuition while accomodating state coercion generally:
-	- The state is justified in *threatening* to use assault or forcibly confiscating innocent's resources to save the lives of others, but they are not justified in *actually* assaulting innocents.
-	- The individuals in the dire situations in the majority group may be permitted to kill the members of the minority (for the same reasons an individual can take the last piece of food to save his life even if it kills others), but that doesn't mean the state is.
-	- All members need some reason to respect the policy.
 - Do exception rights support samariton laws?
 I.e. it should be illegal to let someone die.
 	- Problem: my intuition against samariton laws plus
 	- Maybe.
 Only if the punishment is fines (comparable to taxation) instead of imprisonment.
 Otherwise the burden is too great.